 Try one large mirror in the room, or go with several small mirrors placed in a group.

 But if you shudder at the thought of repainting it in a few years, then try to compromise.
-A lighter color palette can actually make the room seem bigger.
+A lighter color scheme can actually make the room seem bigger.
 Go too dark and it feels like walking into a cave.

 Soften It Up